skupperproject/skupper-example-hello-world/external/skewer/example/README.md

 ## Step 2: Create your Kubernetes namespaces

-The example application has differents components deployed to different Kubernetes namespaces.
+The example application has different components deployed to different Kubernetes namespaces.
 To set up our example, we need to create the namespaces.